axone-protocol/docs/docs/whitepaper/data-spaces.md

   - Retribution of contributors according to the template “Data Marketplace”: each provider evaluates the price of its data or services
 - ...

-### 2. Governance mechanisms to make these rules evolve
+### 2. Governance mechanisms to change rules

-Each Data Space decides what are the governance mechanism to change the rules.
-For instance, it can be a process of proposition and vote by all the members of the Data Space.
+Each Data Space can have its own governance mechanism to change the rules.

-Governance mechanisms can also be customized to satisfy businesses and small teams (monosigs & multisigs) or decentralized communities (through a custom Data Space token).

-Note that the decentralized governance of the OKP4 Protocol still allows users to create centralized Data Spaces.
-Indeed, the governance of a Data Space can be in the hands of one or several chosen or elected members.

-(WIP)
+#### Centralized Data Space Governance

+When a Data Space is created, the creator can decide to keep the ability to change the rules for himself through a monosig mechanism.
+It enables him to keep maximum control over the rules.
+The participants can still make propositions and suggestions, but they can’t vote.

+This mechanism can be useful for early communities or for companies who want to keep maximum control.

+In this case, the Data Space governance rights holder make sure that participants are still aligned with the Data Space rules and find their own personal interest.
+The decentralized infrastructure enables participants to stay sovereign over everything they share, they can remove their consents at any moment, within asking the permission from the governance right owner.
+A period of time can also be defined between a rule change and the effective change, enabling participants to anticipate changes.

+#### Permissionned Data Space Governance

+In this case, the Data Space governance rights are shared by multiples participants using a multisig mechanism.
+This brings the possibility for two or more users to change rules as a group in a n-of-n design.
+For instance, a 2-of-2 would require the 2 governance rights holders to agree on the same proposal.
+A 2-of-3 would require 2 of the 3 governance right holders to agree.
+Mechanisms like a 7-of-10 are also possible in consortiums contexts.

+#### Open Data Space Governance

+Governance is open when governance rights can be earned or acquired through a publicly traded token.
+The more stake someone has in the Data Space, the more he has the ability to influence how rules change.

+Tokens can also be delegated to trusted leaders if enabled.

+**Each Data Space can have its own native token**, which can take a fungible or non-fungible format.

+A Data Space can also inherit from an existing token for governance, may it be OKP4 $KNOW token, or another token in the Cosmos ecosystem or beyond.

+This brings the ability to have community-governed Data Space with dynamic mechanisms, ideal for decentralized communities.

 ### 3. Interfaces to create, modify and interact with the Data Space